 AUTHORITARIAN BOOKIE WOWS MOM ON A SUNNY DRY DAY

-The old burgundy Subaru bookmobile knows the trolling route so well that it actually drives itself.
-The ancient pale and pasty bookieman sits in the driver’s seat and watches the world go by while he and the self-driving vehicle head toward just another roadside junkstore, sharing high hopes of finding nice old books for customers back at the bookstore.
+My old Subaru car knows the trolling route so well that it actually seems to drive itself.
+The ancient pale and pasty bookieman sits in the driver’s seat and watches the world go by while he and the self-driving vehicle head toward just another roadside junk store, sharing high hopes of finding nice old books for customers back at the bookshop.

 I am the bookie, the car is the bookiemobile.